 Standing up Boeing Global Services (BGS) is one of the biggest enterprise initiatives that the manufacturer has taken—even bigger than that required to integrate its acquisition of McDonnell Douglas, says David Longridge, BGS VP commercial sales & marketing.
 Uniting the various services is still underway with the mandate to streamline the business to deliver products and services faster—and in a more cost effective way.

-In addition to the drive to deliver tailored solutions in a nimble way, Longridge says Boeing is considering “the way we design aircraft, which might not be a correct methodology to service and modify them.”
-While examining this process is logical, it is a “is a big cultural shift.”
+In addition to the drive to deliver tailored solutions in a nimble way, Longridge says there is a cultural shift underway within services--knowing that BGS has to respond faster and in a different way than the production side: “The way we design aircraft might not be a correct methodology to service and modify them,” he says.
+This is a “is a big cultural shift.”

 Expect BGS to invent new products and services to make sure it fulfills needs in a “fresh, timely and relevant way,” but do not expect it to launch an open platform—such as GE’s Predix, Airbus’ Skywise or even Lufthansa Technik’s Aviatar.
 Longridge says “we’re more focused on developing tools ourselves” using its native aviation knowledge and analytics capabilities.